lemlac/mulem/docs/reference.md

 doSomething(x)   -- This is okay.
 ```

-See [`undefined`](#undefined) for more details about what it means and its uses.

 `mu` variables cannot be shadowed by `=`.
 They can only be mutated.
-Assigning to the variable for the rest of the scope and any sub-scopes will mutate the variable&mdash;except for functions which always set a new variable unless its been explicitly captured. *(See [Capturing](#Capturing-capture).)*
+Assigning to the variable for the rest of the scope and any sub-scopes will mutate the variable—except for functions which always set a new variable unless its been explicitly captured. *(See [Capturing](#Capturing-capture).)*

 ```
 mu x = 0